Do You Have “Tanorexia?”

 From the beginning of my medical practice, I noticed that a small subset of my patients were deeply tanned year-round.
 Despite my warnings of increased risks for skin cancer and acceleration of skin aging, they did not stop their tanning.
 For some, recommending vitamin D supplements in the winter helped their mood and energy and reduced their quest for that UV light high.
-In 2005, dermatologists published a report on the addictive nature that some people have to UV radiation which may induce a release of endorphins, the body's natural pain killing opiates.
+There are reports published by dermatologists that explain the addictive nature that some people have to UV radiation which may induce a release of endorphins, the body's natural pain killing opiates.
 So while physicians are happy to hear their patients are 'addicted to running' and get that 'runner's high' we are concerned when one is addicted to tanning.

 Some have coined the word "tanorexia" meaning addicted to tanning and having an altered body image like those who suffer from anorexia.
 Others call themselves 'tan-aholics' saying their look is 'fan-tan-stic'.
 While women who have natural mocha, olive and bronze complexions are some of the most beautiful women in the world; women who have ivory, pink, red, yellow, or porcelain complexions are beautiful, too and need to embrace and protect their skin.

 My middle son, Emerson, who is so very fair skinned that it makes it very easy for me to identify him on the sports field (as long as part his white legs are exposed) has to assiduously apply broad spectrum sunscreen year-round as the slightest bit of natural sun exposure burns his skin.
 He happily smiles and says, "I'm half-albino and half-amazing!"

 That attitude of being happy in your own skin is part of our motto...